mogua-network/mogua-blockchain/README.md

 ![image](https://github.com/Mogua-Network/mogua-blockchain/blob/96981368b3949a91b836e8c01dca3b3ba0207d50/mogua.jpg)
 [Download Mogua blockchain](https://github.com/Mogua-Network/mogua-blockchain/releases)

 Mogua is a modern community-centric green cryptocurrency based on a proof-of-space-and-time consensus algorithm.
 It is a community-supported fork of the [Chia Network](https://github.com/Chia-Network/chia-blockchain) codebase.
-The pre-farm coins of Mogua are the same as Chia, but __the early block reward of Mogua is 50 times that of Chia.
-You can earn more money today.__ For more information, see our website and downloads at https://mogua.gua.
+Mogua reduces the pre-farm value by increasing the block reward by 10~50 times.
+You can earn more money today.
+For more information, see our website and downloads at https://mogua.gua.

 * [Proof of space and time](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) based consensus which allows anyone to farm with commodity hardware
 * Very easy to use full node and farmer GUI and cli (thousands of nodes active on mainnet)